magi-web/DbToolsBundle/docs/content/console.md

 that you provide a dedicated configuration file.

 :::info
-A script that generates a working PHAR file is provided in the repository and can be used to create a self-contained PHAR archive for running in a docker container, on a baremetal with PHP installed, etc...
+An experimental script that generates a PHAR file is provided in the repository and can be used to create a self-contained executable

 Future plans are to provide an official PHAR archive for each stable release.
 :::